22by7-raikar/RBE595-Hands-On-Autonomous-Aerial-Robotics/Magic Madgwick Filter for Attitude Estimation/README.md

 # IMU Attitude Estimation using Madgwick Filter

-'Wrapper.py'  contains functions for estimating orientations based on gyroscopic data, accelerometer data, complimentary filter and Madgwick Filter.
+`Wrapper.py` contains functions for estimating orientations based on data from Gyroscope, Accelerometer, Complementary Filter and Madgwick Filter.

 1. Clone this repository
 2. Navigate to the folder in your terminal